microsoft/PartnerResources/_docs/Skilling/D365 Academy/F&O Implementation Best Practices and Patterns/index.md

 #  {{ page.title }}

- Welcome to the **Dynamics 365 F&O Implementation Best Practices, Patterns and Anti-Patterns**
+ Welcome to the **Dynamics 365 F&O Implementation Best Practices, Patterns and Anti-Patterns** We currently have Integration and Data Migration best practices that could be critical in making your implementation project a success.

 # Integration Best Practices and Patterns
 {% include series.md